Frequently Asked Questions about this course

 In other words, you could still do well in the course even with low examination scores if your weekly work shows that you are mastering the material at a steady pace.
 Failing to complete homework or take the quizzes seriously, however, will also knock your grade down a significant amount.

-Lab work is graded separately and determines whether you get Honors or AP credit for the course.
+Lab work is graded separately and determines whether you get lab credit for the course.

 Because some government agencies, accrediting institutions, and scholarship committees require more standardized grades, I also issue a numerical score for your work, which is normalized so that it fits the grading scale used by most high schools in evaluating passing, above average, and exceptional work at the freshman, sophomore, junior, and senior levels.
 Your transcript will include instructions on translating a numerical grade to a letter grade.
 Many Scholars Online students have been accepted to nationally-recognized, competative colleges and universities, and have received scholarships based on these evaluations.

-However, the best way to establish your competence in physics for college admission or placement is to take the SAT II or the AP examination.
+However, the best way to establish your competence in physics for college admission or placement is to take the SAT II Physics exam, the ACT science exam.

 Most students in my fairly small Scholars Online physics course have been juniors or seniors, and the seniors do not tend to take AP or SATs at the end of their year.
 Since homeschooled students receive their scores directly from the testing agency, I do not know all the results for all of my students, or even which students have taken the examinations.
-Students in the last two Physics offerings have reported AP scores of 3-5 and SAT scores from 650-800.
+Students in the last two Physics offerings have reported SAT scores from 650-800.

 If you have a conflict with the scheduled sessions, you will need to review your priorities and decide whether or not you can commit to the class.
 If your outside conflict is short term, I will work with you through the period, but you must plan to attend most of the year's sessions.